Koxinga: In the Philippines

 In 1662, Koxinga's forces raided several towns in the Philippines.
 Koxinga's chief advisor was an Italian friar named Vittorio Riccio, whom he sent to Manila to demand tribute from the colonial government of the Spanish East Indies, threatening to expel the Spaniards if his demands were not met.
 The Spanish refused to pay the tribute and reinforced the garrisons around Manila, but the planned attack never took place due to Koxinga's sudden death in that year after expelling the Dutch from Taiwan.

 Koxinga's threat to invade the islands and expel the Spanish was an important factor in the Spanish failure to conquer the Muslim Moro people in Mindanao.
-The threat of Chinese invasion forced the Spanish to withdraw their forces to Manila, leaving some troops in Jolo and by Lake Lanao to engage the Moro in protracted conflict, while their fort on Zamboanga in Mindanao was immediately evacuated following Koxinga's threats.
-The Spanish were also forced to permanently abandon their colony in the Maluku Islands (Moluccas) and withdraw their soldiers from there to Manila.
+The threat of Chinese invasion forced the Spanish to withdraw their forces to Manila.
+They immediately evacuated their fort on Zamboanga in Mindanao following Koxinga's threats.
+They left some troops in Jolo and by Lake Lanao to engage the Moro in protracted conflict.
+They permanently abandoned their colony in the Maluku Islands (Moluccas) and withdraw their soldiers from there to Manila.

-Tonio Andrade judged that Koxinga would most likely have been able to defeat the Spanish if the threatened invasion had taken place.

 Death

-Koxinga died of malaria in June 1662, only a few months after defeating the Dutch in Taiwan, at the age of 37.
-There were speculations that he died in a sudden fit of madness when his officers refused to carry out his orders to execute his son Zheng Jing.
-Zheng Jing had had an affair with his wet nurse and conceived a child with her.
-Zheng Jing succeeded his father as the King of Tungning.
+Koxinga died of unspecified illness in June 1662, only a few months after defeating the Dutch in Taiwan, at the age of 37.
+Contemporary accounts named heat stroke and cold as causes and modern historians suspect malaria.
+Qing history claimed that he died in a sudden fit of madness when his officers refused to carry out his orders to execute his son Zheng Jing, who had had an affair with his wet nurse and conceived a child with her.
+Zheng Jing succeeded his father as the Prince of Yanping.
+According to the historian Roberts Antony, "the death of Zheng Chenggong began the downturn of family fortunes."

-As he descended into death, Koxinga relented and agreed to let his son Zheng Jing succeed him.
-Koxinga died as he passed into delirium and madness and expressed his regrets to his family and father.